 There were several big draws to using GitHub Pages over other hosting sites:

-- it integrated well with GitHub, which I was already using for hosting and version controlling my code (or at least, should be using, theoretically), and
+2. it integrates well with GitHub, which I was already using for hosting and version controlling my code[2]Read: should be using… 😓, and

-The last part was especially important, as a I wanted to ensure I had a website that was capable of LaTeX rendering, interactive figures, and could host jupyter notebooks or gitbook repositories, something many standard web hosts (e.g. WordPress) simply aren’t designed for.
+The last part was especially important, as a I wanted to ensure I had a website that was capable of LaTeX rendering, interactive figures, and could host Jupyter notebooks or Gitbook repositories, something many standard web hosts (e.g. WordPress) simply aren’t designed for.

 The Bad

 However, after following the initial setup guide for GitHub Pages, and installing Ruby, Bundler, and Jekyll back in May, I started to run into problems when updating it recently.
-The first was that, while it integrates well with Jekyll, GitHub Pages technically only supports certain themes out-of-the-box, so you have to either set up a remote theme (based on a GitHub repository) or fork the theme and build your website in pure Jekyll, somewhat defeating the purpose and simplicity of the GitHub Pages setup.
+The first was that, while it integrates well with Jekyll, GitHub Pages technically only supports certain themes out-of-the-box, so you have to either set up a remote theme (based on a GitHub repository) or fork the theme and build your website in pure Jekyll/CSS, somewhat defeating the purpose and simplicity of the GitHub Pages setup.

 The Ugly

-Additionally, I needed to learn an entirely new language (Ruby) in the middle of doing all of this, while trying to write a paper, while trying to prepare to chair a session and present at a conference, while trying to find an apartment in a new city to move to in a month.
-I’d had previous experience with HTML and CSS from websites made lo many years ago as a wee la(ss/d), but Ruby and Jekyll’s header conventions and commands were completely foreign to me, and I was constantly worrying about missing something and borking the whole website.
-Which I of course did.
+Additionally, I needed to learn an entirely new language (Ruby) in the middle of doing all of this.[4]while trying to write a paper, while trying to prepare to chair a session and present at a conference, while trying to find an apartment in a new city to move to in a month I’d had previous experience with HTML and CSS from websites made lo many years ago as a wee la(ss/d), but Ruby and Jekyll’s header conventions and commands were completely foreign to me, and I was constantly worrying about missing something and borking the whole website—which, of course, I did.

 The great thing about version control is that, hypothetically, if you mess something up you can simply revert changes back to a previous version where things worked.
 However, this is where my woes with Git and GitHub start coming in.
 I originally learned Git from one of my lab colleagues back at UofT, who put together a short course on it, but still have yet to fully understand and master it.
 The connection between a remote and local version of your repository, pushing vs pulling, how to keep track of which changes are on which branches, appropriate etiquette for creating pull requests (which I recently severely violated when I randomly created one in the process of trying to update my fork of somebody else’s repo): all of these things continue to elude me and give me tension headaches.